coredao-org/CoreDAO-Docs/docs/Learn/products/btc-staking/stake-btc-guide.md

 sidebar_position: 2
 ---

-# Non-Custodial Bitcoin Staking
+# Self-Custodial Bitcoin Staking

 This user guide is designed to walk you through staking your Bitcoin on the Core blockchain to earn CORE token rewards.
-With Non-Custodial Bitcoin Staking, you can earn passive yield in CORE while retaining complete ownership of your Bitcoin assets.
-Let's dive into how it works and how you can start staking today.

 ## Prerequisites